Rajpratik71/eucalyptus-wiki/Scalable-Walrus-Tech-Preview-in-Eucalyptus-3.4.md

 ### Configuring Load Balancers

 We recommend that you use a load balancer to balance traffic across all RiakCS nodes.
 Below is an example of how to use [Nginx](http://wiki.nginx.org/Main) to get you started.
 You may use [HAProxy](http://haproxy.1wt.eu/) if you wish.
+If you use Nginx, please install the latest (1.4.6+) as some older versions (such as the one included in CentOS 6.x) have bugs in POST request handling as well as don't allow passing HTTP 1.1 to the backend, which is required for RiakCS.

 You will have to install Nginx on one of your servers and tell direct HTTP traffic to your RiakCS nodes.
 By default, RiakCS listens to web traffic on port 8080.
 In this example, riakcs-00.yourdomain.com, riakcs-01.yourdomain.com and riakcs-02.yourdomain.com are three RiakCS nodes that you have previously configured.